 Member, committee member, East Liberty Presbyterian Church, 2000-present

 Board, Three Rivers Connect, 2006- present; Executive Committee,

 Committee member, Membership Committee, Independent Sector, 2005-2008

 Board, August Wilson Center for African American Culture, 2007- present

-Founder, Louisiana Disaster Recovery Foundation immediately post-Hurricane Katrina; Committee member, Resources Committee, Louisiana Disaster Recovery Foundation,
+Founder, Louisiana Disaster Recovery Foundation immediately post-Hurricane Katrina; Committee member, Resources Committee, Louisiana Disaster Recovery Foundation, 2008- present